arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 All of the variables must be **`float`** type, have **`Read Only`** permission and a **`On Change`** update policy.

+On the `thingProperties.h` header, update your Wi-Fi credentials (SSID and PASS).

-The complete example sketch is shown below.
+The complete example sketch is shown below and can be downloaded from [here](assets/cloud_air_quality_monitor.zip).

 ```arduino
 /**